Snyssfx/clicks_counter/README.md

 increment counters and store them in database.

 The server can be split to 2 parts:
-1) websocket server, that store accumulate all info in cache (redis here)
+1) websocket server, that accumulate all info in cache (redis here)
 2) coroutine that consume that info from redis and store it in database (MySQL)